 Students with medication needs can leave their medication at Student Services for safe keeping.
 Students who regularly require Panadol need to bring this from home.
-Student Services may provide Panadol during interval or lunchtime only, providing parents have given written permission at the start of the year.
+Student Services may provide Panadol where permission has been given on the green Student Details Confirmation Form given out at the beginning of each year.